Violence erupts at al-Aqsa mosque as Israel marks Jerusalem Day | Law-Order

 Violence erupts at al-Aqsa mosque as Israel marks Jerusalem Day

-Police were also considering whether to reroute a traditional Jerusalem Day march in which thousands of Israeli flag-waving Jewish youth walk through the Old City's Damascus Gate and the Muslim Quarter.
-Live video showed Palestinians hurling rocks at police in riot gear on al-Aqsa's stone-strewn plaza and police firing stun grenades.
-The skirmishes appeared to be less fierce than clashes late last week.
+Police fired tear gas, stun grenades and rubber bullets at hundreds of Palestinians who hurled rocks at them on al-Aqsa's stone-strewn plaza, witnesses said.
+"Extremist Palestinians planned well in advance to carry out riots today on the Temple Mount," Ofir Gendelman, a spokesman for Prime Minister Benjamin Netanyahu tweeted.
+"What we see now is the result of that."

-There were no immediate reports of casualties.
 Police said they had deployed thousands of officers in Jerusalem streets and on rooftops to keep the peace.
+Israel views all of Jerusalem as its capital, including the eastern part that it annexed in a move that has not won international recognition.
+Palestinians want East Jerusalem to be the capital of a state they seek in the occupied West Bank and Gaza.

 PLANNED EVICTIONS Tensions have also been fuelled by the planned evictions of several Palestinian families from the Sheikh Jarrah neighbourhood in East Jerusalem.